michalis0/Cloud-and-Advanced-Analytics/labs/week_2/Readme.md

 By the end of this lab, you will be able to:
 - Understand the functionalities and navigation of Google BigQuery and Cloud Storage
 - Upload and explore data in BigQuery
-- Query public datasets in BigQuery to reinforce your SQL skills
+- Query datasets in BigQuery to reinforce your SQL skills

 ## Introduction
 Google BigQuery is a highly scalable and serverless data warehouse provided by Google that allows for rapid SQL queries and data analysis.
 It supports the analysis of large datasets in real-time, using the robust infrastructure of Google.